mruhul/Bolt.IocScanner/README.md

 ## How I can exclude some classes from automatic binding?

-Theres three ways you can do this.
+Theres four ways you can do this.

 ### You can decorate the class that you want to exclude using an attribute